GetEvinced/ios-sdk/README.md

 * The current version supports the following:
 * Deployment targets on iOS 12.0 and above
 * Cocapods as an import mechanism - other frameworks will be supported later.
-* Native UIkit based iOS apps - Native swift UI based, React native and Hybrid apps will follow soon.
+* Native UIKit based iOS apps - Native swift UI based, React native and Hybrid apps will follow soon.

 ### How to integrate
-step 1 - Setup a separate build target for running your application with Evinced. step 2 - Install the Evinced pod. step 3 - Add code to invoke the Evinced SDK within your app. step 4 - Select the test target and build the application.
+1 - Setup a separate build target for running your application with Evinced.
+2 - Install the Evinced pod.
+3 - Add code to invoke the Evinced SDK within your app.
+4 - Select the test target and build the application.

 #### STEP 1
 Setup a separate build target for running your application with Evinced.